 When there is a finding of responsibility on one or more of the allegations, the Decision-maker(s) may then consider the previously submitted party impact statements in determining appropriate sanction(s).
 The Chair will ensure that each of the parties has an opportunity to review any impact statement submitted by the other party(ies).
 The Decision-maker(s) may – at their discretion – consider the statements, but they are not binding.

-The Decision-maker(s) will review the statements and any pertinent conduct history provided by Student Affairs, Academic Affairs, Human Resources, and/or the Assistant Vice President for Equity, Diversity and Inclusion.
+The Decision-maker(s) will review the statements and any pertinent conduct history provided by Student Affairs, Academic Affairs, Human Resources, and/or the Title IX Coordinator.
 The Decision-maker(s) will consult with the Provost or appropriate Vice President and Human Resources to make the appropriate sanction(s) recommendations.

-The Chair will then prepare a written deliberation statement and deliver it to the Assistant Vice President for Equity, Diversity and Inclusion, detailing the determination, rationale, the evidence used in support of its determination of findings, the evidence disregarded, credibility assessments, and any recommended sanctions.
+The Chair will then prepare a written deliberation statement and deliver it to the Title IX Coordinator, detailing the determination, rationale, the evidence used in support of its determination of findings, the evidence disregarded, credibility assessments, and any recommended sanctions.